Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 YA Fantasy: A fantasy where the protagonists are teenagers/young adults and the story deals with their coming of age.

-Examples: The Harry Potter series; The Percy Jackson series
+Examples: The Harry Potter series, The Percy Jackson series, Twilight, The Hunger Games, Beautiful Creatures, Fallen, Vampire Academy

 Historical Subgenres